HIGHWAY CITY COMMUNITY DEVELOPMENT

 We added Community events, Saturday Sports & Recreation, we've worked with Toys for Tots, and continued our work as partners with Central Unified to families in crisis.

 The dream to build a community resource center was reborn in 2015 as well, after plans lay fallow due to the recession.
-The dream became reality with the completion of Phase I of a multi-layered project and a 5,000 sq foot center was opened to the public with great Resource partners as co-tenants.
-Over 50+ new services/programs/resources were offered during the 1st full year of operation and we are just building steam to the great things to come in our area!
+In late 2019, the dream became reality with the completion of Phase I of a multi-layered project and a 5,000 sq foot center was opened to the public with great resource partners as co-tenants.
+Unfortunately, the timing meant we immediately switched into emergency services mode during COVID.
+Those first six months, thousands of services were offered as well as meals in partnership with Central Unified and Peoples Church.